Email marketing works because it allows you to reach customers (and potential customers) in the place they go every day — the inbox.

 There are certain times of days when your readers are more likely to open and read your emails.

 To help you determine the best day/time to send, we analyzed a collection of Constant Contact customer mailings.
-You can use this chart to identify when would be a good time to send, based on the results of others in your industry.
+You can use this chart to identify a good time to send, based on the results of others in your industry.

 4. Get to know your audience